edbrisley/run-dic/readme.md

 RUN-DIC is an open-source Digital Image Correlation software system implemented in Python.
-It may be used for high-resolution 3D surface reconstruction, 3D displacement tracking, and surface strain measurement.
+It may be used for high-resolution 3D surface reconstruction from image data, 3D displacement tracking, and surface strain measurement.

+The figure below shows an example output for full-filed surface strain measurement:

 ![Strain Example](https://github.com/edbrisley/run-dic/raw/main/strain_example.png "Strain Example")